Куда я попал?

 ShadowPad

-ShadowPad maintains a configuration block and virtual file system in the Registry.(Citation: Kaspersky ShadowPad Aug 2017)(Citation: TrendMicro EarthLusca 2022)
+ShadowPad can modify the Registry to store and maintain a configuration block and virtual file system.(Citation: Kaspersky ShadowPad Aug 2017)(Citation: TrendMicro EarthLusca 2022)

 Netwalker